-Why is EPA proposing a Refinery NSPS for greenhouse gases?
+Why a Refinery NSPS for greenhouse gases?

 Petroleum refineries have been subject to new source performance standards for a variety of pollutants since the Clean Air Act was passed in 1970.
 EPA is required to establish NSPS for GHGs under the Clean Air Act, as was clarified in the US Supreme Court case Massachusetts v.
 EPA.

 Following other required regulatory steps, in a 2010 judicial settlement, EPA committed to a timeline for promulgating NSPS for greenhouse gases for two existing source categories: power plants and oil refineries.
 It held five, broad-based, sector specific listening sessions on the topic and received comments from numerous stakeholders.
 The deadline for a proposed refinery rule outlined in the settlement was December 10, 2011.
-At EPA’s request, this deadline was extended to September 30, 2011, and then a further delay was agreed to.
-It is not clear when EPA will release proposed regulation for refineries, but under the court-approved settlement agreement, the final refinery NSPS are due on November 10, 2012.
+At EPA's request, this deadline was extended to September 30, 2011, and then a further delay was agreed to.
+It is not clear when EPA will release proposed regulation for refineries, but under the court-approved settlement agreement, the final refinery NSPS were due on November 10, 2012.